Hogan's Heroes: Locations

 Hogan's Heroes was filmed in two locations.
-Indoor sets were housed at Desilu Studios, later renamed as Paramount Studios for Season Four and then Cinema General Studios for Seasons Five and Six.
-Outdoor scenes were filmed on the 40 Acres Backlot.
+Indoor sets were housed at Desilu Studios (later known as Paramount Studios and Cinema General Studios).
+Outdoor scenes were filmed on the 40 Acres backlot.
 40 Acres was in Culver City, in the Los Angeles metropolitan area.
-The studios for indoor scenes were both located in Hollywood.
-Producers had to create the effect that there was always a snowy winter, unusual in warm Southern California but normal in the German winter.
-The actors had to wear warm clothes and frequently act like they were cold.
+Filmed in warm Southern California, the series was set in Germany during the winter and the actors had to wear warm clothes and frequently pretended to be cold;

-Although it was never snowing on the film set and the weather was apparently sunny, there was snow on the ground and building roofs, and frost on the windows.
-The set designers created the illusion of snow two ways: the snow during the first several seasons was made out of salt.
-By the fourth season, the show’s producers found a more permanent solution and lower cost, using white paint to give the illusion of snow.
-By the sixth and final season, with a smaller budget, most of the snow shown on the set was made out of paint.
+there was always snow on the ground and rooftops and frost on the windows.
+The illusion of snow during the first several seasons was made using salt.
+By the fourth season, the set designers found a more permanent solution and lower cost, using white paint to give the illusion of snow.